dagraham/etm-tk/etmTk/help/PREFERENCES.md

     completions_width: 36

-The width in characters of the auto completions popup window.
+The width in characters of the auto completions

 ### calendars